 Also, she is only interested in her children doing well so that it will reflect well on her and enable her to ‘bathe in reflected glory.’
 What the child him/herself derives from his/her success is largely immaterial to the narcissistic.
 Indeed.
 If she herself does not gain psychologically from her children’s success she is liable to resent it.

-6) Prone to outbursts of extreme outbursts of narcissist rage/hysteria often over very petty issues and refuses to be pacified
+6) Prone to outbursts of extreme narcissist rage/hysteria often over very petty issues and refuses to be pacified

 7) Can psychologically terrorize her children